vsundramurthy/WebAtomCache/README.md

 ============

 ##Problem
-In my quick research, more than 60% of contents from dynamic file is always static.
+In my quick research, more than 60% of contents on a dynamic file is always static.
 The content includes html tags and the static data in it.
 One way to avoid this duplicated effort of retrieving markup + data, is by using client side templates, loading data thru JSON call.
 For this approach, we might have to rewrite our frontend code a lot.
 Now the question is, how can we achieve this without doing the frontend rewrites and just by optimizing the existing code?

 ##Solution
 The idea here is to use HTML5 local storage for caching all the atomic contents of a dynamic page.
 The cache invalidation is done using the unique cache id sent from the server.
 At 1st time, the "cid" will be sent from server to client embedded in